SahilK-027/FYLE-MTS1-Journey-2024/README.md

 As the day winds down, I document any important learnings or insights from the day’s work.
 If there were any blockers, I note them and start planning for the next day.
 It’s not just about getting things done—it’s about making sure the next day is set up for success.

 By the end of the day, I’ve usually touched multiple aspects—coding, testing, documentation, and collaboration.
 And even though each day has its unique challenges, the constant learning and ownership make it rewarding.
 That’s the life of an MTS1 at Fyle—driven by responsibility, collaboration, and building things that last.

+## Corporate Cards API Migration 💳 (July 25 - Oct 17 2024)

+This quarter, I’ve been working on the **Corporate Cards API Migration**.
+This initiative has been a deep dive into corporate card systems and has taught me a lot about both technology and documentation.

+- **The Legendary ED Doc**: I started by writing a highly detailed ED (Engineering Design) document from scratch.
+This document has been invaluable throughout the project, serving as a reference for changes and guiding the implementation.
+This experience has taught me the importance of writing clear, detailed, and forward-thinking documentation.
+- **Test Cases, Test Cases, and More Test Cases**: For every change, I wrote thorough test cases.
+Writing tests for every change isn’t glamorous, but it’s essential.
+Catching those bugs before they sneak in is its reward.

+Throughout this initiative, I’ve learned so much about **VISA Nest, RTF, Virtual Cards**, and even how **Bank Statements** are handled.
+I also migrated APIs for **14 different actions**, and **reduced 10 redundant API calls**, all without a single P0 issue so far—feels like winning!!!
+This initiative has not only strengthened my technical skills but also sharpened my ability to handle complex migrations and work at scale.

+Still, one task about exports from this initiative is pending, we are planning to release it in the next two weeks before declaring complete victory.